morganrosenberg50/DSCI_522_US_social_determinants_of_health_by_county/README.md

 ## **EDA**

 The results of EDA can be found [here](https://github.com/UBC-MDS/DSCI_522_US_social_determinants_of_health_by_county/blob/main/EDA/EDA.pdf).
-Please download the HTML file to view the interactivity plots.
+Please download the HTML file to view the interactive plots.

 ## **Dependencies**
 -   R version 4.1.1 and R packages: